MurmurationsNetwork/MurmurationsDocumentation/docs/about/usage.md

 ### Data scientists and knowledge curators

-Murmurations provides the perfect framework for open data sharing, no matter what kind of data it is.
+Murmurations provides the perfect framework for open data sharing, no matter what kind of data is being shared.
-Imagine you wanted to create a network of farmers and encourage the open sharing of fertiliser applications vs crop yields to encourage better farming and optimum yields - this would be easy using Murmurations and the data would remain open for others to see and use rather than locked up on a corporate server.
+Suppose you had a network of farmers and wanted to encourage the open sharing of fertiliser applications vs crop nutrition and yields to encourage better farming practices to increase food quality and crop yields.
+This would be easy using Murmurations and the data would remain open for others to see and use rather than locked up on a corporate server.
 The process would work like this:

-- Determine the data you want to record, by working in consultation with the stakeholders involved
+- Determine the data you want to record, by consulting the stakeholders involved
 - Define the field names and descriptions, and create any new fields in the field library
-- [Create a new schema](https://docs.murmurations.network/guides/create-a-schema.html) containing all your fields
+- [Create a new schema](https://docs.murmurations.network/guides/create-a-schema.html) containing the data fields you created
-- Get the farmers to record their data and [create profiles](https://docs.murmurations.network/guides/create-a-profile.html) for their farms and fields
+- Get the farmers to record their data by [creating profiles](https://docs.murmurations.network/guides/create-a-profile.html) for their farms and fields
 - Search the index for data matching your schema to find, access, analyse and present the results and conclusions in your chosen format

 Murmurations also supports [relationships](https://github.com/MurmurationsNetwork/MurmurationsLibrary/blob/test/fields/relationships.json) which can be used to build sophisticated networks of data in the form of [triples](https://en.wikipedia.org/wiki/Semantic_triple).